RulinShao/RAG-evaluation-harnesses/README.md

 ```
 @article{shao2024scaling,
+  title={Scaling retrieval-based language models with a trillion-token datastore},
-  author = {Shao, Rulin and He, Jacqueline and Asai, Akari and Shi, Weijia and Dettmers, Tim and Min, Sewon and Zettlemoyer, Luke and Koh, Pang Wei},
+  author={Shao, Rulin and He, Jacqueline and Asai, Akari and Shi, Weijia and Dettmers, Tim and Min, Sewon and Zettlemoyer, Luke and Koh, Pang Wei W},
-  title  = {Scaling Retrieval-Based Language Models with a Trillion-Token Datastore},
-  year   = {2024},
+  journal={Advances in Neural Information Processing Systems},
+  volume={37},
+  pages={91260--91299},
+  year={2024}
 }

 @misc{eval-harness,